ajitagupta/howtobuildanonlinepresence/README.md

 ## Social Media and Forums
 More than ever before we are all hooked to social media.
 If you do not have a social media strategy yet, make one!
 Get set up on Twitter and other social networks.
 Convey a clear, strong and visually enticing message.
 Simply being active doesn't do it.
 Go above and beyond.
 Think outside the box - creativity is a key ingredient to success!

 If you want followers, be someone worth following.
 If you want to be interesting, you have to be interested.
 Be attentive.
 Stay curious.

 ## LinkedIn
 Ideally, your summary should go back to as far as your education, describe your work experience and skills concisely and comprehensively.
 There is ample space to share certificates, projects, publications and other feats.
 Prior work experience during your studies will almost always get you a job.
 If you are aiming at high profile MNC's such as Google you will have to do well academically unless you can compensate it with significant project work.

 Networking doesn't have to be done in person.
 Browse through member profiles and connect to those you can relate to on a professional level.
-Have your CV ready in case you are actively seeking employment.
+Do what you can to nurture your relationships with these people.
+Invite them to collaborate.

 ## Website
 It is obvious.
 You want to earn money by selling beautiful leather bags.
 But first the industry needs to recognize your talent.
 Without a portfolio, no one will know what bags you make!
 Then nobody will trust you and you won't earn any money!
 And that's why you should put your work on the web!
 Besides platforms like Soundcloud where you can upload your recorded songs, you should think about a professional portfolio.